 Financial situations – By checking the client’s credit record and revenue, some banks decide whether they can give you an overdraft and then decides the limit.

-Willingness of the bank – The limit of an overdraft also depends on the willingness of a bank.
+The willingness of the bank – The limit of an overdraft also depends on the willingness of a bank.
 Some banks offer overdraft with a standard limit.
 On the other hand, some banks let you spend money if you exceed the limit.
 Therefore, ask your bank about the limit.

 Several interest charges are charged for overdrafts by the banks.
 Charged for unauthorised overdrafts are higher than authorised overdrafts.
 Some banks do not charge any fees and interest charges for authorised overdrafts ( up to a specific limit).
 Some charge less, and some charge many pounds.
 Therefore, charges vary from bank to bank.